findsomewinmore/smores/README.md

 # License

-Refills is Copyright © 2014 thoughtbot.
+S'mores is Copyright © 2014 Findsome & Winmore.
 It is free software, and may be redistributed under the terms specified in the [LICENSE](LICENSE.txt) file.